- No win. No fee.

 It is important to remember that time limits also apply to claims arising out of a death.
 Generally the claim must be brought within three years of the death, so long as the deceased could have brought a claim at the time of their death.
 While there are exceptions, we highly recommend bringing a claim as soon as possible.

-The claim will then be investigated like any other form of medical negligence claim.
-As specialist solicitors, we investigate the care or treatment that the deceased received and work with relevant medical experts to determine whether the death was directly caused by the negligence of a healthcare professional.
+The claim will then be investigated like any other form of injury claim.
+As specialist medical solicitors, we investigate the care or treatment that the deceased received and work with relevant medical experts to determine whether the death was directly caused by the negligence of a healthcare professional.

 What if a claimant passes away before their claim is over?